 The size of our pitches are suitable for all standard caravans + car, motorhomes, tents + car, and awnings are allowed.

 Only ONE vehicle is permitted on each camping pitch.
 If sharing a tent or caravan etc. with friends, please make arrangements to arrive together in the same vehicle.
-Any vehicles extra to this MUST be parked in the public carpark, and there is a charge for each of these additional vehicles (see below).
+Any vehicles extra to this MUST be parked in the "Long Stay Carpark", and there is a charge for each of these additional vehicles (see below).

 Your ticket will be exchanged for a wristband on arrival at the festival, which is what allows you to have easy and secure access around the site.
 The wristband is NON TRANSFERABLE.
 The wristband must be worn at all times during the duration of your stay.
 Wristbands become invalid if they are damaged, cut, or removed.
 Wristbands will not be replaced if lost or damaged.
 Those without wristbands will be refused admission to the festival site.

 Camping ticket holders can arrive on the Thursday from 8am until 8pm, and on Friday from 8am to 8pm.
 On Saturday, campers can arrive at 10am.
 The campsites will close at midday on Tuesday.
 Please note that the toilets and showers could be removed at any time on Tuesday.

 Day ticket holders gates will open from 10.30am on Saturday, Sunday and Monday.